-If you are looking to study in Australia, then you are going to need a little information about your university options.
+If you are looking to study in Australia, you’ll need some information about your university options.

-The best Australian universities are spread across the country, from Perth in the west to Brisbane in the east, Darwin in the north to Hobart in the south.
+The best Australian universities are spread across the country, from Perth in the west to Brisbane in the east, Darwin in the north and Hobart in the south.

-The best university in Australia, according to the THE rankings, is the University of Melbourne – one of two universities in the country to make the top 50 of the overall world ranking (33).
-It is followed by the Australian National University (47), the University of Sydney (=60) and the University of Queensland (=60).
+The best university in Australia, according to the THE rankings, is the University of Melbourne – one of two universities in the country to make the top 50 of the overall world ranking (=32).
+It is followed by the Australian National University (50), University of Sydney (60), University of Queensland (66) and UNSW Sydney (71).

 Top 5 universities in Australia